Grant Dayton: Los Angeles Dodgers

 Dayton was traded by the Marlins to the Los Angeles Dodgers on July 15, 2015, in exchange for former first-round pick Chris Reed.
-The Dodgers assigned him to the AAA Oklahoma City Dodgers.
-He struggled with Oklahoma City (9.26 ERA in nine games) and was demoted to the AA Tulsa Drillers of the Texas League where he had a 2.53 ERA in eight games.
+The Dodgers assigned him to the Triple-A Oklahoma City Dodgers.
+He struggled with Oklahoma City (9.26 ERA in nine games) and was demoted to Double-A Tulsa Drillers of the Texas League where he had a 2.53 ERA in eight games.

-Dayton had his contract purchased by the Dodgers and he was called up to the majors on July 21, 2016.
+Dayton had his contract purchased by the Dodgers and he was called up to the major leagues on July 21, 2016.
 He made his major league debut the following day against the St. Louis Cardinals by pitching two scoreless innings of relief in extra innings.
 In 25 games, he pitched 26 1/3 innings with a 2.05 ERA.
 He pitched in four games of the 2016 National League Division Series, allowing three earned runs in 1 2/3 innings and pitched another 1 2/3 innings over three games in the 2016 National League Championship Series, allowing no earned runs.

 Dayton picked up his first major league win on April 29, 2017, when he worked a scoreless ninth inning against the Philadelphia Phillies.
 He pitched in 29 games for the Dodgers with a 1–1 record and 4.94 ERA.
 While rehabbing in the minors from a stint on the disabled list, he felt something in his elbow and after examination it was determined that he would need to undergo Tommy John surgery, ending his 2017 season.